The Island

 What the Caribbean was before the cruise ships arrived.

-Bocas del Toro is what the Caribbean was before the cruise ships arrived.
+Most of the Caribbean stopped being like this decades ago.
 The towns are small.
 The reefs are intact.
-Panama's first marine park, Bastimentos National, protects 32,000 acres of sea and land just across the water.
+Cayo Zapatillas, two white-sand cays ringed by living reef inside Panama's first marine park, sits a boat ride from our dock, and taking you there is one of our favorite trips.
 Indigenous Ngäbe-Buglé villages still farm and fish the way they have for generations.
 The Afro-Caribbean communities on Bastimentos still play the music of their grandparents on Saturday nights.
 The whole archipelago feels like it has not made up its mind whether to become Tulum or stay itself, and most days you can still get a snapper fresh off the boat for ten dollars.

 We picked this corner because it offers the rarest combination in modern hospitality: a place that is still itself.
 Not a resort destination dressed up to feel local.
 The real thing.
 We just happen to be a small private island inside it.